Plazide/fauna-gql-upload/README.md

         delete: onlyDeleteByOwner
       }
     }
+  ],
+  membership: [
+    {
+      resource: q.Collection("User")
+    }
   ]
 }
 ```

+Here, we create a role called `"user"` that is allowed to `read` and `create` comments, but only the owner of the comment can `delete` it.
+We use the the membership field to specify which collection the role will be attached to, in this case it is the `"User"` collection.

+For more info on roles, see the [official documentation](https://docs.fauna.com/fauna/current/security/roles).

 #### Predicate functions
 Another detail that you've probably noticed is the `onlyDeleteByOwner` function.
 This is a [predicate function](https://docs.fauna.com/fauna/current/security/roles#mco).
 It lets you define your own permissions based on the user making the request and the document's fields.
 You would normally have to write these inline with the permissions.
 But in this case, we can create these in separate files and reuse them multiple times for different resources.